Podcasts: All the latest from the SCN family of Pittsburgh Steelers podcasts shows, Sunday edition

 Listen to the show on the player below:

-The Steelers are building for the futue, but with the future being Kenny Pickett, the construction is geared towards the second-year QB.
+The Steelers are less than 2 weeks from the NFL Draft and Pre-Draft rumors are flying off the wall.
+We discuss what plausible and what’s not.
 That’s the latest topic of discussion from Daniel Jay on the State of the Steelers.
 Join Daniel for the latest new offering from the Steel Curtain Network family of podcasts in addressing the State of the Steelers.

 Checkout a rundown of the show: